Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: High-dimensional GLMMs with crossed effects

-where $T_{cg}$ and $T_{lc}$ denote the relaxation times of Algorithms \ref{alg:cg} and Algorithm \ref{alg:non_gauss}, respectively, and $C$ is a constant depending only on $\boldsymbol{\tau}$.
+For Gaussian targets and fixed $\boldsymbol{\tau}$, Corollary 1 in \cite{tim_scalable} shows that $T_{cg} < T_{lc} < T_{cg}+C,$ where $T_{cg}$ and $T_{lc}$ denote the relaxation times of Algorithms \ref{alg:cg} and Algorithm \ref{alg:non_gauss}, respectively, and $C$ is a constant depending only on $\boldsymbol{\tau}$.
 The previous inequality allows to directly extend the results developed in Section \ref{ssec:bound_crem} for the collapsed Gibbs scheme to the local centering version in Algorithm \ref{alg:non_gauss}.
-Although the inequality holds only for Gaussian targets, numerical results in \cite{tim_scalable} show that also in the non conjugate case, where sampling of $\xi_i^{(k)}$ is done through Metropolis-Hastings updates, the convergence speed remains bounded as $N$ and the number of parameters increase.
+Although the inequality holds only for Gaussian targets, numerical results in \cite{tim_scalable} show that also in the non conjugate case, where sampling of $\xi_{k,i}$ is done through Metropolis-Hastings updates, the convergence speed remains bounded as $N$ and the number of parameters increase.

-\begin{rem}[Couplings of Metropolis-Hastings] Analogously to \eqref{eq:cond_indep}, $\mathcal{L}(\boldsymbol{\xi}^{(k)}| \mu, \mathbf{a}^{-(k)}, \boldsymbol{\tau},\mathbf{y})$ factorizes as $\prod_{i=1}^{I_k} \mathcal{L}({\xi}^{(k)}_i |\mu, \mathbf{a}^{-(k)}, \boldsymbol{\tau},\mathbf{y})$.
-The difference is that $\mathcal{L}({\xi}^{(k)}_i |\mu, \mathbf{a}^{-(k)}, \boldsymbol{\tau},\mathbf{y})$ are not available in closed form and thus we update each ${\xi}^{(k)}_i$ with a MH step in Algorithm \ref{alg:non_gauss}.
-Similarly to Section \ref{ssec:coupl_con_ind}, leveraging conditional independence in the coupling of the MH kernels allows to have meeting times that grow at most logarithmically with $I_k$, see Section \ref{ssec:MH} in the supplement for details.
+\begin{rem}[Couplings of Metropolis-Hastings] Analogously to Model \ref{ex:gcrem}, $\mathcal{L}(\boldsymbol{\xi}_{k}| \mu, \mathbf{a}_{-k}, \boldsymbol{\tau},\mathbf{y})$ factorizes as $\prod_{i=1}^{I_k} \mathcal{L}({\xi}_{k,i} |\mu, \mathbf{a}_{-k}, \boldsymbol{\tau},\mathbf{y})$.
+The difference is that $\mathcal{L}({\xi}_{k,i} |\mu, \mathbf{a}_{-k}, \boldsymbol{\tau},\mathbf{y})$ are not available in closed form and thus we update each ${\xi}_{k,i}$ with a MH step in Algorithm \ref{alg:non_gauss}.
+Nevertheless, the special structure of these models (with few blocks, each with weak conditional dependence) facilitates the design of efficient couplings.
+E.g., in the supplementary material, we show that leveraging conditional independence in the coupling of the MH kernels allows to have meeting times that grow at most logarithmically with $I_k$.
 In the MH case, however, there is additional flexibility \citep{OlearyWang}, such as deciding how to couple both the proposal and acceptance steps as well as which of those to factorize.
-In Section \ref{ssec:MH} in the supplement, we discuss these aspects in some detail, suggesting to use a fully factorized strategy both on the proposal and acceptance.
-Also, due to the computational difficulty of efficiently implementing $W_2$-optimal couplings of MH, we avoid the two step strategy of Algorithm \ref{alg:2s} and rather use a one-step approach for those updates, see again Section \ref{ssec:MH} in the supplement. \end{rem}
+In the supplement, we discuss these aspects in some detail, suggesting to use a fully factorized strategy both on the proposal and acceptance.
+Note that implementing efficient contractive couplings of MH kernels is particularly challenging.
+Alternatively, one could consider rejection-free kernels, such as slice samplers \citep[see e.g.][]{biswas2019estimating}.
+We leave the investigation of such strategies to future work.
+In the following experiments, we avoid the two-step strategy of Algorithm \ref{alg:2s} and instead use a one-step approach. \end{rem}